JuliaLang/julia/doc/src/manual/parallel-computing.md

 ```

 Julia's [`pmap`](@ref) is designed for the case where each function call does a large amount
 of work.
-In contrast, `@parallel for` can handle situations where each iteration is tiny, perhaps
+In contrast, `@distributed for` can handle situations where each iteration is tiny, perhaps
 merely summing two numbers.
-Only worker processes are used by both [`pmap`](@ref) and `@parallel for`
+Only worker processes are used by both [`pmap`](@ref) and `@distributed for`
 for the parallel computation.
-In case of `@parallel for`, the final reduction is done on the calling
+In case of `@distributed for`, the final reduction is done on the calling
 process.

 ## Synchronization With Remote References